rach-ana22/rach-ana22/README.md

 ## Hello there 👋

-I am a BCA graduate, currently strengthening my programming fundamentals, learning new tools and building small projects to gain practical experience.
-I'm presently learning more about python, artificial intelligence and machine learning concepts that can help in building better contributions.
+I am a BCA graduate, currently strengthening my programming fundamentals, learning new tools and building projects to gain practical experience.
+I'm presently learning more about python, artificial intelligence and machine learning concepts that can help in building better solutions.

 Tools and Technologies:
-- Python: Basics, libraries like NumPy, Pandas, Matplotlib
+- Python: libraries like NumPy, Pandas, Matplotlib, Scikit-learn
 - Fundamental concepts in Programming Languages like C, Java, R
-- Oracle SQL
-- Fundamentals in HTML and CSS
+- Fundamentals in HTML and CSS, SQL (oracle)
+- Git and GitHub

 Currently Learning
+- n8n
+- Tableau
-- Git and GitHub
+- Databricks
-- Scikit-learn and Machine Learning in Python
 - Building related projects

 <!--